Healthy Party Snacks to Bring to Your Next Get-Together

 Salmon-Wrapped Hearts of Palm

 "Salmon is a potent source of omega-3 fatty acids, which help decrease triglycerides, reduce blood clotting, and decrease stroke and heart failure risk," says Karina Knight, M.B.A., M.S., R.D., founder of California Nutrition Group in Sacramento.
 Plus, hearts of palm contain fiber, which helps lower your risk of heart disease, and avocados are not only a good source of healthy fats but also potassium, which can lower your blood pressure.
+Together, they're an unbeatable healthy party food combo.

 Get the recipe: Salmon-Wrapped Hearts of Palm